Documentation on MQL5: Reserve / Standard Library

 Note

-To reduce fragmentation of memory, the array size is increased by the step previously determined by the Step(int) method or the default step of 16.
+To reduce fragmentation of memory, the array size is changed using the step previously determined by the Step(int) method or the default step of 16.

 Example: